 Adam Grotsky

 Adam’s practice focuses on litigating corporate and commercial disputes and government-related matters.
-He has experience with complex regulatory regimes, including those related to the environment and energy.
+He acts for clients in complex litigation that is often related to energy and the environment.
 Adam has appeared in provincial and federal courts, as well as administrative tribunals.
-His approach to litigation emphasizes efficient and cost-effective resolution that is tailored to the needs of each client.
+He also has experience in domestic and international arbitration.

 Prior to joining Osler, Adam was counsel for the Department of Justice Canada, where he maintained a litigation and advisory practice for departments across the federal government.
 In that role, Adam regularly resolved judicial reviews and civil claims relating to government decision-making.